SergeyDavidovich/BlazorApp/README.md

-The sample of Blazor Webassembly publish to GitHub Pages using
+The sample of Blazor Webassembly publish to GitHub Pages Using
 - https://www.meziantou.net/publishing-a-blazor-webassembly-application-to-github-pages.htm

 Demo link: